gillesboisson/blender-probes-export/readme.md

 # Blender probes export

 Blender probes is blender plugin allowing to precompute reflectance, indirect luminance from blender and export data for use in external engine.
-It is based on blender probes object (reflection cubemap and irradiance grid) which has been design for blender eevee internal engine but not allowing baked data export.
+It is based on blender probes object (radiance cubemap and irradiance grid) which has been design for blender eevee internal engine but not allowing baked data export.

 Probe export is done in 2 phases
 - Rendering : use Blender cycle engine tu render probes